ferrannadeu/IgCaller/README.md

 ### Download

-Clone the IgCaller repository:
+Download and uncompress the ZIP file containing the code and required reference files or clone the IgCaller repository:

 ```
 git clone https://github.com/ferrannadeu/IgCaller
 ```

-Or download and uncompress the ZIP file containing the code and required reference files.

 ### Running IgCaller